AveryData/AveryData.github.io/_learning/marketing.md

 Ad formats usually have headline 1, headline 2, ad indicator, primary domain, description.
 Often these different ads are A/B tested with different versions.
 A lot of trial error / analytics / ad campaigns to find what works best.

 ##### SERP = Search Engine Results Page
+The page that shows the results of a search on a search engine.
 Your position on the SERP really affects your click-through rate.
-Usually, if you're ranked 1, you have a rate ~20% and by the time you get to 6th, you fall to ~5%.
+Usually, if you're ranked 1, you have a CTR ~20% and by the time you get to 6th, you fall to ~5%.

 ##### Landing page
-Page the search engine takes you to
+The first page the search engine takes you to when clicking on a link.
+The goal is to have the best page content for the actual search.

+A good landing page is relevant to the search with a very visible call to action.
+Keep the goal on the user to convert at the front of their mind.

+You can create landing pages programmatically in an attempt to give very personalized pages for the thousands of keywords you may be using.

 ##### Keyword
 A word found in a search query that brings a page up